Qihoo360/doraemon/docs/DefaultUser.md

-This system's default local user is `admin`,whose default password is `123456`.
+This system's default local user is "admin",whose default password is "123456".